Bashkir15/eslint-config-xo-react-pro/guides/REACT.md

 # The xo-react-pro style guide

-*A simple an reasonable approach to React and JSX*
+*A simple and reasonable approach to React and JSX*

 ## Contents